open-cluster-management-io/community/README.md

 Please read the [MISSION.md](MISSION.md) statement for more information.

-### Community meetings
+### Community meetings and office hours

-The community meets on a weekly cadence alternating between Friday at 01:30 UTC and Thursday at 14:00 UTC.
-The Thursday meeting is on demand basis.
+The community meets on bi-weekly cadence Friday at 01:30 UTC.
+The office hours is on bi-weekly cadence Wednesday at 17:00 UTC.

+Refer to the meeting calendar for the latest schedule: https://calendar.google.com/calendar/u/0/embed?src=openclustermanagement@gmail.com.

 Meeting Agenda and Topics can be found here: https://github.com/open-cluster-management-io/community/projects/1.